jacobcantwell/amazon-lightsail-minecraft/README.md

 You can now download files.

-## Windows - Setup a Minecraft: Java Edition Server
+## Setup a Minecraft: Java Edition Server

 Minecraft Java edition is the original version of Minecraft that supports computer clients.

+### Install Java

+Download and install Java for Windows or Ubuntu with the links below.

+To test the Java installation:
+* Open a new terminal window
+* Test with `java --version`

-### Windows - Install Java 17 LTS
+#### Windows - Install Java 17 LTS

 Java 17 LTS is the latest long-term support release for the Java SE platform.
 JDK 17 binaries are free to use in production and free to redistribute, at no cost, under the Oracle No-Fee Terms and Conditions License.
 Download and install the latest version of Java from https://www.oracle.com/java/technologies/downloads/#jdk17-windows

-Test the Java installation:
-* Open a Terminal window
-* Test with `java --version`

-### Windows - Download Minecraft: Java Edition Server
+### Download Minecraft: Java Edition Server

 You can download the official Minecraft: Java Edition server from the Minecraft website or there are many forks of Minecraft.
 The installation and running is similar.
 To support plugins we recommend the Paper version.